DoyeDesigns/Assignments/README.md

-# week 5 task
+# Week 5 task

-pushing week 3 to week 4 tasks to github
+## To push week 3 to week 5 task done in the zuri training to github
+Check my tasks in week 4 and 5